Resene: History

-Ted Nightingale era
+1946-1972

 Eastbourne builder Ted Nightingale established Resene from his garage in 1946, after being unable to find an akali-resistant paint to protect his concrete buildings.
 He developed his own cement-based Striplecoat product using an old cement mixer in his garage.
 He began commercial production in a factory space in Tinakori Road to meet strong demand from local builders.

 Nightingale began producing its first waterborne paint in Australasia in 1951.
 He gave it the brand name Resene in reference to resin, the main ingredient in Nightingale's paints.
 The product was initially unpopular as people feared it would wash off.

 The company was formally registered in 1952, initially under the Stipplecote Products after the flagship product.

 Resene expanded rapidly during the 1950s and introduced a line of solventborne products.
 The company produced some new colours and technologies, and developed coloured paintbases.

 The company moved manufacturing from Kaiwharawhara to Seaview, Lower Hutt in 1967.

 An office was established in Fiji in 1965 to sell Resene Paints to Pacific Island countries.

 Resene established its own warehouses in 1970, bypassing third-party salespeople and hiring its own salespeople to sell directly to tradespeople around the country.

-Tony Nightingale era
+1972-1999

 Ted Nightingale's son Tony took over the company operations in 1972.

 Tony Nightingale purchased a wallpaper store in 1975, converting it into the company's first retail store.

 The company officially changed its name to Resene in 1977, reflecting how its Resene waterborne paints were its staple product.

 Resene introduced a full range of test pots in 1981, and introduced its flagship Total Colour Multi-Finish System in 1985.

 The company opened an office in Australia in 1990 to sell to Australian and international markets.

 It moved manufacturing from Seaview, Lower Hutt to its current site in Naenae, Lower Hutt in 1992.

 A virtual technology software was introduced in 1999, which uses Adobe Flash to allow customers to test how different colours would look in their home or building.
 The software began to be redeveloped when Flash was phased out between 2017 and 2020.

-Nick Nightingale era
+1999-present

-Ted Nightingale' son Nick Nightingale was appointed General Manager in 1999, and becoming Managing Director a few years later.
+Tony Nightingale' son Nick Nightingale was appointed General Manager in 1999, and becoming Managing Director a few years later.

-Resene reviewed all areas of its business in 2010, following two years of reduced revenues and profit margins during the Global Financial Crisis.
+Resene reviewed all areas of its business in 2010, following two years of reduced revenues and profit margins during the Great Recession.
 The company said it was left in a "tight and tenuous position", being effected by high fixed costs, fluctuations in the exchange rate for the New Zealand dollar and the rising price of raw materials.

 In 2015, Nick Nightingale said the company was continuing to develop new products, including "new bases, new tints".

+A campaign was launched in 2025 to urge Resene to pay its workers a living wage.
+According to the Living Wage Movement, Resene employs around 650 staff, all on individual pay agreements, and most paid below the living wage.